rhyslwells/Data-Archive/content/uncleaned/Clustering.md

 aliases:
 category:
 ---
+- Clustering involves grouping a set of data points into subsets or clusters based on inherent patterns or similarities.
+It is an unsupervised learning technique used for tasks like customer segmentation and anomaly detection.

 What is the goal of clustering;; to group items in a way that similar items such as grouping documents by topic.